 It’s a problem because people with chronic illness people are not really thought about at all, either by employers or the careers advisors at university.

 So when you ask me what I’m going to do when I’ve got my degree I am being honest when I tell you I haven’t got a clue.
 But it shouldn’t matter.
 To anyone.

-Rebecca Boot is a politics student.
-She has CRPS.
+Rebecca is a politics student and she has Chronic Regional Pain Syndrome.
 Rebecca blogs at http://crpsylife.blogspot.co.uk/ and is on Twitter @Becca_Boot

 Would you like to write a guest post for our ongoing series?
 Subscribe to our mailing list to find out more about this and other opportunities, such as taking part in the online discussion forum and contributing to surveys.